 The first working Monday of the New Year is often referred to as “divorce day”.
 This is the day when family lawyers are supposed to be inundated with enquiries after the Christmas period.

-However, according to Divorce Lawyer Donna Hart, this year, it may be pushed back due to the changes in law that are occurring in this spring.
+However this year, it may be pushed back due to the changes in law that are occurring in this spring.

 It can often be true that the stresses of Christmas and people’s approach to a New Year may mean that people may start to evaluate their relationships and look to seek legal advice.